carlisia/website/content/thoughts/the role of intention in architecting MCP servers.md

 ### Tool metadata: what LLMs actually see

-When we build an MCP server, our primary users are LLMs.
+When we build an [[model-context-protocol|MCP]] server, our primary users are LLMs.
 These "users" must:

 - Select appropriate tools based solely on metadata
 - Reason about when and how to use them
 - Compose them into solutions
-- Work within context window limits
+- Work within [[context-engineering|context]] window limits

 If there is ONE THING that LLMs are terrible at, it's handling ambiguity.
 Clear metadata is what enables confident tool selection.
-Vague metadata, then, forces expensive experimentation.
+Vague metadata, then, forces expensive experimentation on the part of the LLMs.

 #### Clear metadata with intentional boundaries